awsdocs/aws-doc-sdk-examples/test/sqs_lambda_to_batch_fargate/README.md

 ![Stability: Stable](https://img.shields.io/badge/stability-Stable-success.svg?style=for-the-badge)

-# Batch Fargate Consumer Stack
+# AWS Batch on Fargate Consumer stack

-The code in this directory deploys a CDK stack capable of running integration tests.
+The code in this directory deploys an AWS Cloud Development Kit (AWS CDK) stack capable of running integration tests.

 This stack can be deployed in isolation; however, it serves a purpose in this repository's [test automation architecture](../README.md).

-Specifically, an SQS topic consumes messages from a cross-account SNS topic.
-SQS then triggers a Lambda function which submits a new AWS Batch job containing test commands.
+Specifically, an Amazon Simple Queue Service (Amazon SQS) topic consumes messages from a cross-account Amazon Simple Notification Service (Amazon SNS) topic.
+Amazon SQS then triggers an AWS Lambda function that submits a new AWS Batch job containing test commands.

 ![weathertop-comp-2.png](..%2Farchitecture_diagrams%2Fpng%2Fweathertop-comp-2.png)